JavaScript is required

 • Lecture style seminars are held for 1.5 hours each fortnight with all 50 Educational Leaders online.

-• Workshops are held for 1.5 hours each alternate fortnight in small tutorial style groups of 16-18 Educational Leaders.
-These sessions enable rich and deep exploration of seminar content and support with action research projects.
+• Small tutorial workshops (also 1.5 hours) are held each alternate fortnight in groups of 16-18 participants.
+These sessions enable exploration of seminar content and support with action research projects.

 There is also independent guided learning (readings, online discussion forum, workbook).
 Participants will undertake 50 hours of learning in total across the course.